Purpose and scope

 Chinese Users Group (CSUG)

-The ETC-C and RCC-CW codes are being shared within the Chinese Users Group, which held a meeting in 2015, 2016 and 2017 attended by 30 Chinese experts.
+The RCC-CW codes are being shared within the Chinese Users Group, which has held meetings every year since 2015 and is attended by 20 to 30 Chinese experts.

 Any interpretation requests for AFCEN codes issued during the meetings are examined by the Subcommittee.